Nationalist government

+The Nationalist government (Note: also referred to as the Nationalist regime) (國民政府), officially the National Government of the Republic of China (中華民國國民政府) was the government of China from 1925 to 1948.
+It was established by the Kuomintang (KMT) in Guangzhou after the reorganization of the Army and Navy Marshal stronghold.
+Following the Northern Expedition, the government was able to defeat and overthrow the Beiyang government and become the legitimate government of China with its capital settled in Nanjing since 1927.
+The Nationalist government lasted until 20 May 1948 when it dissolved itself and was replaced by a constitutional government following the promulgation of a formal constitution.
+During the period the KMT-led government ruled China as a one-party state.

 Following the outbreak of the Xinhai Revolution, revolutionary leader Sun Yat-sen was elected to be China's provisional president and founded the Provisional Government of the Republic of China.
 To preserve national unity, Sun ceded the presidency to military strongman Yuan Shikai, who established the Beiyang government.
 After a failed attempt to install himself as Emperor of China, Yuan died in 1916, leaving a power vacuum which resulted in China being divided into several warlord fiefs and rival governments.
-They were nominally reunified in 1928 under the Nanjing-based government led by Chiang Kai-shek, which after the Northern Expedition initially governed the country as a one-party state under the Kuomintang, and was subsequently given international recognition as the legitimate representative of China, with Chiang as a de facto leader of the country under a military dictatorship.
-The Nationalist government would then experience many further challenges such as the Second Sino-Japanese War, and the Chinese Civil War.
+After the end of the Northern Expedition in 1928, they were nominally reunified under the Nationalist government in Nanjing, led by Chiang Kai-shek.
+Chiang initially governed the country as a de facto, and sometimes also de jure, military dictator.
 The government was in place until it was replaced by the current Government of the Republic of China in the newly promulgated Constitution of the Republic of China of 1947.